kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Jumper</summary>
-    You are good at jumping both long and high, and have Expertise on such checks.
+    You are good at jumping both long and high, and have <b>Expertise</b> on such checks.
 You gain the following benefits.
     <ul><li>You can attempt to jump even longer or higher.
 For each 5 above a DC 5 Strength (Physique) check, count your Strength as if it was 2 points higher when calculating jumping distance.</li>
     <li>You can make a running long jump or a running high jump after moving only 5 ft on foot, rather than 10 ft.</li></ul>
   </details>

   <details>
     <summary>Manual Labor</summary>
-    You are used to manual labor and perform it well, and have Expertise if you need to make a check for such an activity.
+    You are used to manual labor and perform it well, and have <b>Expertise</b> if you need to make a check for such an activity.
 Having this proficiency allows you to use it as if it were a profession for the purposes of Downtime.
 In addition, you can use this proficiency with Charisma on checks to communicate with manual laborers.
   </details>

   <details>
     <summary>Stand Ground</summary>
     This skill might come from several sources, such as certain types of wrestling or from military training where holding the line is of essence.
 You are good at standing your ground and avoid being moved against your will.
-If such an effect allows for a save, you can use this skill with Expertise instead.
+If such an effect allows for a save, you can use this skill with <b>Expertise</b> instead.
     <details>
       <summary>Push</summary>
-      Additionally you can use this skill with Expertise when attempting to move another creature.
-If you have the Stand Ground II trait, you also count as one size higher when doing so.
+      Additionally you can use this skill with <b>Expertise</b> when attempting to move another creature.
+If you have the Stand Ground II <b>trait</b>, you also count as one size higher when doing so.
     </details>
     <details>
-      <summary>Stand Ground II (trait)</summary>
+      <summary>Stand Ground II (<b>trait</b>)</summary>
       For purposes of moving you, your size counts as one higher.
     </details>
   </details>

   <details>
-    <summary>Strong Arm (trait)</summary>
+    <summary>Strong Arm (<b>trait</b>)</summary>
     Through training, you have significantly increased your forearm strength, granting a stronger grip.
 Wrist, hand and forearm have been coordinated so that you are able to hurl weapons a greater distance and precision than normal.
 You gain the following benefits.
     <ul><li>You can treat any one-handed item as a thrown weapon with a range of 10/30 ft.</li>
     <li>Your thrown weapon attacks ignore half cover and three-quarters cover.</li>